Sign up to our Newsletter

 Criminal Justice

 This may be an obvious choice, but this is one of the best majors for law school.
-It’s directly related to law and can give you a good foundation to begin learning about criminal law.
+It’s directly related to law and can give you a good foundation to learn about criminal law.

-However, you will also be learning about various other types of law in law school, such as family law, environmental law, international law, tax law, and more.
-So, this major will only be beneficial for a portion of your education or if you’d like to pursue criminal law in particular.
+You will also learn about various types of law in law school, such as family law, environmental law, international law, tax law, and more.
+So, this major will only benefit a portion of your education or if you’d like to pursue criminal law.

-If you decide to complete a criminal justice major, experts suggest you double-major in another, more rigorous liberal arts degree.
+If you complete a criminal justice major, you should double-major in another, more rigorous liberal arts degree.
 Criminal justice degrees are often viewed as less demanding than others.
-Law schools appreciate when students excel in challenging programs.
+Law schools value students who excel in challenging programs.

 Political Science

-This degree tends to be very common for pre-law students.
-Studying this major allows students to begin learning about politics, decision-making, transfers of power, and how rules and governments are formed and function.
-Law students must also become familiar with these subjects in law school.
+Political science is the most common degree for pre-law students.
+It allows students to learn about politics, decision-making, transfers of power, and how rules and governments are formed and function.
+Law students must also familiarize themselves with these subjects in law school.

-Students can begin dipping their toes in the water with this degree because they’ll be introduced to some of the topics that will be expanded on in law school.
-You’ll see some of the same terminology you will in law school, which may help you feel more confident in your studies.
+With this degree, students can get an early head start as they’ll be introduced to topics that law school will expand on.
+You’ll see some of the same terminology in law school, which could help you feel more confident in your studies.

-Another reason this is one of the best pre-law majors to pursue is that it develops your critical, analytical, and writing skills.
-You’ll be expected to not only analyze complex texts and arguments but also develop coherent written thoughts on these materials.
-Again, these are all skills you’ll need to succeed in law school.
+Political science also develops your critical, analytical, and writing skills.
+You’ll be expected to analyze complex texts and arguments and develop coherent written thoughts on these materials; these are all skills you’ll need to succeed in law school.

 History